Home Chemistry Analytical Chemistry Gas Chromatography

 Gas Chromatography Column

 The gas chromatography column can be made by tubing coiled into an open spiral.
-We used copper or stainless steel for high-temperature operation.
-The velocity of the carrier gas flow rate depends on the inner diameter of the chromatographic column.
-The usual size of the column is 2 meters.
+Copper or stainless steel is used because they are stable during high-temperature operation.
+The choice of the column depends on the sample which we analyzed.
+The column in the gas chromatography instrument contains an electrically controlled oven.

 Detector

-The detector in gas chromatography instrumentation is situated near the column to avoid the condensation of liquids or detect the sample before decomposition.
+The detector in gas chromatography instrumentation is situated near the column to avoid the condensation of liquids or to detect the sample before decomposition.
+In a packed column GC instrumentation, we used mostly a thermal conductivity detector (TCD) or a flame ionization detector (FID).
+Among these TCD is the most popular.
+A flame ionization detector (FID) is most useful where the effluent is suitably attenuated by a stream splitter.

 Stationary Phase in Gas Chromatography